nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 ### Adding Recipes — **`add`**`recipe`
-This command adds a recipe to the recipe manager, specifying zero or more ingredients, each with an optional quantity, and zero or more steps.
+This command adds a recipe to ChopChop, specifying zero or more ingredients, each with an optional quantity, and zero or more steps.
 After a recipe is added, you will be able to see it immediately in the application.

 If an ingredient is specified without a quantity, it is treated *as if* you used `/qty 1`.
 This works for counted ingredients (eg. eggs), but it will cause errors for other ingredients (eg. volume of milk).